Edgars Siksna

 Edgars Siksna (born January 15, 1993) is a Latvian professional ice hockey defenceman.
-He is currently playing for Humo Tashkent in the Pro Hokei Ligasy.
+He is currently playing for Saryarka Karagandy in the Pro Hokei Ligasy.

 Playing career

 Siksna started his professional career playing for Liepājas Metalurgs.
 In August 2013 Dinamo Rīga announced they had signed a contract with Siksna.
 He played his first KHL game on September 22, 2013 against Vityaz.

 International

 He participated at the 2012 World Junior Ice Hockey Championships as a member of the Latvia men's national junior ice hockey team.